mnajdova/material-ui/docs/src/pages/system/basics/basics.md

 }
 ```

-If you are using TypeScript, you would also need to use [module augmentation](/guides/typescript/#customization-of-theme) for the theme to accept the above values.
+If you are using TypeScript, you will also need to use [module augmentation](/guides/typescript/#customization-of-theme) for the theme to accept the above values.

 ```ts
 declare module '@material-ui/core/styles/createBreakpoints' {